alexqguo/pizza-box-game/README.md

 * Not restricted to just circles.
 Can be any shape
   * Need a way to serialize these shapes.
 SVG may be a better option than canvas

+## Future features
+* Any type of shapes
+* Maybe write a framework or library for this type of game which handles common logic such as local/remote game, active players, creating/joining games, etc.

 ## Questions
 * What is the end game condition?
 Should there even be one?